emrefurkanider/EmreFurkanIder/README.md

 Hi 👋 My name is Emre Furkan IDER
 =================================

-C# & .NET Core Dev.
+Swift & C# & .NET Core Dev.
 -------------------

 I look forward to working as a software developer.
 I graduated from Control and Automation in 2018.
-I learned C++, worked with HTML/CSS for a while, now I'm proficient in C# & Net.Core and keep learning..
+I learned C++, worked with HTML/CSS and C# & Net.Core for a while, now I'm proficient in Swift IOS, MacOS and keep learning..

-* 🌍  I'm based in Turkey
+* 🌍  I'm based in Turkey, Adana
 * ✉️  You can contact me at [emrefurkanider@gmail.com](mailto:emrefurkanider@gmail.com)

 ### Skills